Skip to main content

 Data sampling rate is changed when the MT14 is configured to run in High Sampling Mode

-All sensors will wake up immediately if a configured threshold has been violated or if any event occurs in binary sensors like MT12 or MT20.
+All sensors will wake up immediately if a configured threshold has been violated.
+In a binary sensor like MT12 or MT20, the sensor will wake up if any event occurs.

 Deployment